 The International Centre for Music Studies has a range of scholarships, studentships and prizes available to undergraduate and postgraduate students.
 On this page, you will find information about the following funding opportunities:

-Newcastle University and ICMuS at Newcastle University have been exceptionally successful in the recent past in gaining Arts and Humanities Research Council (AHRC) funding for our MFA, MPhil and PhD students, as part of the first Block Grant Partnership Scheme, BGP1.
+Newcastle University and ICMuS at Newcastle University have been exceptionally successful in the recent past in gaining Arts and Humanities Research Council (AHRC) funding for our Postgraduate students, as part of the first Block Grant Partnership Scheme, BGP1.
 That scheme has now come to an end.

 We are very pleased to announce that we have been successful in our application to the AHRC under the second phase of the Block Grant Partnership, BGP2, for funding of future PhD students across the Arts and Humanities and are now part of the Northern Bridge Consortium, along with Durham University and Queen's University Belfast.

-If you are a UK or an EU student and wish to seek funding for entry in 2014 and beyond, you are advised to contact Dr Ian Biddle as soon as possible to discuss your application.
-Please note the majority of the funding available via the Northern Bridge is for PhD students but there may be a few awards available for Master's applicants
+If you are a UK or an EU student and wish to seek funding for entry in 2015 and beyond, you are advised to contact Dr Ian Biddle as soon as possible to discuss your application.
+Please note the funding available via the Northern Bridge is for PhD students.

 Please note that we will accept applications to our courses after the AHRC application deadline but you would not be eligible for AHRC funding.